nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 MinerEnableTransmute: (Default) true
 Enable auto transmute of all coal bars in Transmute tab.

-MinerTransmuteTimer: (Default) 1
+MinerTransmuteTimer: (Default) 60
-Time period in minutes between Transmute using setting above.
+Time period in seconds between Transmute using setting above.

 MinerEnableFreeRefuel: (Default) true
 Enable auto collection of the Drills free fuel.